 Joe Goldberg isn’t done creeping us out just yet.
 Netflix recently dropped the official trailer and premiere date for You season three.
 In honor of the upcoming installments, we compiled a list of everything we know about the third season.
 Keep reading for all the details.

 1. Will there be a third season of 'You'?

-We’re not surprised.
+We’re not totally surprised by the show’s return, which we learned about last year.
 Series co-creator and executive producer Sera Gamble previously teased another installment in an interview with Cosmo U.K., saying, “Absolutely, it could come back for season three.
 First of all, it’s up to the powers that be.
 We hope that a lot of people will watch the show and that it gets to continue.”

 Oh, and did we mention that more than 40 million users watched You season two in its first four weeks on Netflix?
 Translation: It was only a matter of time.